 You can also show the score possible with your current license and the achievable score with your current license and risk acceptance.

 The dashboard on the “Overview” tab shows the most recent changes to your secure score, but the “History” tab shows 90 days of it.

 The chart at the top helps you visualize changes to your score over time.
 Below that is a table listing all the activities.
 Like before, you can select an item to open the details side pane and filter or group the list to focus your effort.

 Back at the “Overview” dashboard, the “Comparison” section shows how your secure score compares to other organizations like yours.
 But you can get far more detailed information on the “Metrics & trends” tab.

 The “Comparison trend” shows that same comparison but in a nice chart over a period.
 The default is 90 days.
 The “Score changes” section shows the total change in points

 gained or lost over that same period, and the “Regression trend” chart shows points you’ve lost due to configuration, user, or device changes.

 And last, at the bottom of the page, you see a timeline of the risks you’ve accepted by points.
 It’s a good idea to check in on these key performance indicators (KPIs) from time to time, to understand how your security posture has evolved.

-Microsoft Secure Score has also updated recommended actions to support security defaults in Azure Active Directory, which make it easier to help protect you with pre-configured security settings for common attacks.
+Microsoft Secure Score has also updated recommended actions to support security defaults in Microsoft Entra ID (formerly Azure AD), which makes it easier to help protect you with pre-configured security settings for common attacks.

-If your tenant was created on or after October 22, 2019, security defaults in Azure AD are enabled by default in your tenant.
+If your tenant was created on or after October 22, 2019, security defaults in Entra ID are enabled by default in your tenant.
 You’ll be awarded full points for the following recommended actions: